SalineFLL/theobotics_2025/src/introduction.md

 # Introduction: The King and the Kingdom

 Welcome, Theobotics Engineers!
 Our robot, Theo, is ready for the first set of quests.
-We're going to dig deep into the part of The Lord's prayer Jesus taught us: **"Your kingdom come, your will be done, on earth as it is in heaven."**
+We're going to dig deep into ideas surrounding the part of The Lord's prayer Jesus taught us: **"Your kingdom come, your will be done, on earth as it is in heaven."**

 When Jesus prayed this, it was a dangerous prayer.
 He lived in a world ruled by powerful kings and emperors who built kingdoms based on fear and control.
 The most famous example from the Old Testament was Pharaoh, a king who enslaved God's people to build his own empire.